 There are two fan speeds, one of which can be used to cook without even preheating the oven.
-What’s even more important is that you can turn off the fan at any time and use the TOB-260N1 as a classic toaster oven.
+Even more important is that you can turn off the fan and use the TOB-260N1 as a classic toaster oven.
 This might appeal more to those new to convection cooking.

 Preset Cooking Functions

 When it comes to functions, this model is a preset galore.
-Cuisinart designed this countertop oven with over 15 cooking presets and a user panel that gives you total control over every program and cooking function.
+Cuisinart designed this countertop oven with 15 cooking presets and a user panel that gives you total control over every program and cooking function.

 To that, Cuisinart also added a slow cooking program.
-This program controls the heating elements in such a way that you can turn the oven into a slow cooker and keep it on for up to four hours.
+This program controls the heating elements so that you can turn the oven into a slow cooker and keep it on for up to four hours.

 The TOB-260N1 convection oven can help you diversify your menu and encourage you to learn and try new recipes.
 It can also save you money in the long run since you’ll be able to make the most out of cheap cuts, which can be difficult to cook without the right tools.

 Dual Cook Function

-Another very interesting feature, which not many ovens have, is the dual cook function.
+Another interesting feature, which not many ovens have, is the dual cook function.

-For example, anything that needs to be slow cooked but then blasted with high heat and roasted for a few minutes.
+For example, anything that needs to be slow-cooked but then blasted with high heat and roasted for a few minutes.
 Instead of making the adjustments yourself and constantly checking to see when you should readjust, the appliance does it for you.

 Multiple accessories are also included.
-This oven comes with two oven racks, a drip pan, a broiling pan, a crumb tray, a small recipe book, and most importantly a pizza stone.
+This oven comes with two oven racks, a 9-inch x 13-inch enamel baking pan, a broiling pan, a crumb tray, a small recipe book, and a pizza stone.

 And don’t worry about having to store too many accessories.
 They can all be stored inside the oven when it’s not in use.
 Keep in mind that this oven has a 9-slice capacity.
 It can fit 9”x13” baking pans, two at a time.
 The convection fan will ensure that both levels get even heat coverage.

-It could be used in addition to your large gas or electric stove or to tide you over while you remodel your kitchen.
+It could be used in addition to your large gas or electric stove or tide you over while you remodel your kitchen.
 Some folks use it as a replacement for a conventional wall oven.

 Features of Wolf Elite

 The Wolf Gourmet Elite Digital Countertop Convection Toaster Oven has five heating elements.
-The nonstick interior can hold most 13x9 pans (without handles), quarter sheet pans, a 12” pizza and 6 slices of bread.
+The nonstick interior can hold most 13x9 pans (without handles), quarter sheet pans, a 12” pizza, and six slices of bread.

-This Wolf countertop convection oven has a temperature probe which can be used to monitor the temperature of the food being cooked.
+The Wolf Gourmet Elite has a temperature probe that can monitor the temperature of the food being cooked.
 It can be used with the ROAST or BAKE modes in oven temperatures up to 450°F.

 Preset Cooking Functions